 - Landlord’s Remedies.
 Second only to the Guaranty, this is the worst part of the lease.
 If you do not default, this should be an issue, but hey, we’re all human, right?
 Just be aware that if you default, the landlord has a great many options to smite you with, including re-taking the space without actually terminating the lease, and keeping you on the hook for all rental and charges moving forward.
 Landlords do have a duty to mitigate damages to tenants by reletting the space ASAP after a default (good idea to make sure that is expressed in the lease), but you could still be responsible for all rent and charges up to that point, as well as the cost of real estate broker commissions, marketing and advertising of the space, and any cost for construction to make the space suitable for a new tenant (there may be other liabilities as well).

 There are many, many more pitfalls and convoluted provisions to be aware of in commercial lease agreements, and reading these things is probably better than taking Ambien for insomnia.
-As a result, I implore you to consult with an attorney to review your lease agreement, if for no other reason than to obtain a better understating of what it is you’re signing.
+As a result, I implore you to consult with a commercial attorney to review your lease agreement, if for no other reason than to obtain a better understating of what it is you’re signing.
 Please contact our firm with any questions or concerns related to commercial leases or purchases.
 Thanks for stopping by!